Copy text vs copy media (Pro)

-The Copy flow can offer two export modes:
+The Copy flow offers two reliable export modes:

-- Copy as text: best for writing, specs, notes, or code.
+- Copy text: best for writing, specs, notes, or code.

-- Copy with media (Pro): includes a single compiled visual bundle so you can paste both:
+- Copy media (Pro): copies a single compiled visual bundle to the clipboard as one image.

 How media handling works

-When you choose Copy with media, Smart Context compiles supported visuals into a single image to make pasting easier alongside the text context.
+When you choose Copy media, Smart Context compiles supported visuals into a single image so you can paste the visual context into tools that accept images.

 What this means in practice: